Seasonal Flu Resources

 Due to ongoing COVID-19 transmission in the community, it is necessary for Nationwide Children’s to protect the health of high risk inpatients by restricting inpatient visitors.

 Patients/parents in these units will be asked to identify up to four additional people, 12 years of age and older, they wish to visit during their stay.
 It does not matter what the relationship is to the patient (grandparent, aunt, uncle, sibling or support person, etc.).
 Parents should call Admitting from the patient room by dialing 2-2210 and select option three to share the four names chosen.
 Until this happens, only parents and grandparents will be able to visit.

 The four names given will be listed in the patient’s medical record.
-Only the four visitors listed will be able to visit the patient for the duration of visitor restrictions.
-The four visitors cannot be changed unless approved by the Nurse Manager/designee or the Nursing Supervisor.
+Only visitors with their name listed will be able to visit the patient for the duration of visitor restrictions.
+The four names cannot be changed unless approved by the Nurse Manager/designee or the Nursing Supervisor.
 Please speak with your caregivers if there is a need to make any changes.

 - Send an ecard!
 These get delivered directly to the patients.